Question Frequently Asked by Expectant Mothers Considering Adoption

 I’m interested in exploring adoption.
-What are the next steps?
+What are the first steps?

-When you contact us, we will match you with an experienced adoption counselor.
-She will meet with you, learn about your situation, discuss your options, offer emotional support, and help you make a decision that's right for you.
+When you contact the Adoption Center for Family Building, we will match you with an experienced counselor.
+She will meet with you, learn about your situation, discuss your options, offer emotional support, and help you make a decision that’s right for you.

-If you choose adoption, she will make sure that you get the support you need throughout your pregnancy, and help you find an adoptive family.
+If you choose adoption, your counselor will make sure that you get the support you need throughout your pregnancy.
 To get started, simply call us at 800-869-1005 or email firstname.lastname@example.org.
-If you prefer, send Maggie a text message at 847-366-6343.
-Below are a list of the services available:
+If you prefer, send Maggie a text message: 847-366-6343.
+Below is a list of the services available through this adoption agency:

 What if I’m not sure about adoption?

 Your counselor will help you explore your options so that you can make the best plan possible.
-About half of the women who contact us each year decide to parent their child, while the other half choose adoption.
-You'll learn about your options and we'll support your decisions.
+About half of the women who contact this Adoption Center each year decide to parent their child, while the other half choose adoption.
+You’ll be informed of about your options and we’ll support your decisions.

 My baby is due soon or is already born, and I have not made an adoption plan yet.
 What should I do?

 Making an adoption plan is a difficult decision.
-We don’t want to pressure you or rush your decision.
+We won’t pressure you or ask you to rush your decision.
 That’s why we encourage you to call us at anytime during your pregnancy or after your baby is born.
-When you contact us, a counselor will meet with you at a convenient location, help you evaluate your options, and provide the support you need.
+A counselor will meet with you at a convenient location, help you evaluate your options, and provide you with the support you need.

 If you need more time after the baby’s birth, we can arrange temporary care for your baby while you decide if adoption is the right choice.
 You remain the baby’s legal parent during this time.
 If you decide to move forward with an adoption plan, your counselor will assist you in finding an adoptive family.